-In Women's Work, National Book Award finalist Megan K. Stack explores the intersections of marriage, motherhood, feminism, and privilege through the lives of four Chinese and Indian women who helped her raise her own children.
+Women's Work, National Book Award finalist Megan K. Stack explores the intersections of marriage, motherhood, feminism, and privilege through the lives of four Chinese and Indian women who helped her raise her own children.
 It's at once an account of the author's experience with motherhood and an eye-opening investigation of working mothers seeking upward mobility and what they have to sacrifice to achieve it.
+Click here to buy.

 'I Miss You When I Blink' by Mary Laura Philpott' (Apr.
 2)